GregWickham/WordNet_Editor_WPF/index.md

 ![Synset navigator - change focus by following relation](/images/New_synset_navigator_focus.jpg)

+The Previous and Next buttons in the menu bar / toolbar work just like the corresponding buttons in a web browser, allowing you to navigate forward and backward through the history of visited synsets.

 ### Navigating word senses

 To show word senses linked to the synset focused in the synset navigator, click the "Show word senses" toggle button: